Judson University: Academics

-In addition, Judson offers the Master of Arts, Master of Business Administration, Master of Education, and Master of Leadership.
-Furthermore, Judson offers the Doctor of Education.

 The university was granted an exception to Title IX in 2017 which allows it to legally discriminate against LGBT students for religious reasons.

 Judson was ranked 95th out of 157 in the list of Midwest Regional colleges by U.S. News & World Report in 2022.
 It is ranked among the "Absolute Worst Campuses for LGBTQ Youth" in the US by Campus Pride.

-Accreditation

-It is affiliated with the American Baptist Churches USA.
+All undergraduate students taking 12 or more credit hours are automatically enrolled in "Chapel" as a graded one-credit hour academic course.
+The grade is determined by attendance at religious worship held three times per week.
+Chapel grades are included in each students grade point average.

 Arts

 The university offers programs and extra curricular activities in fine arts, including degrees in art and design, music, and concentrations in theater.

 The Draewell Gallery, housed in the Harm A. Weber Academic Center, hosts student work as well as exhibits from artists across the country and around the world.
 The School of Art, Design and Architecture features a Lecture and Exhibition Series each fall and spring semester.
 Invited artists tend to show three-to-five times a semester along with one-to-three student shows mainly for senior exhibition.

-The Judson University Theater Program, directed by faculty members Dr. Brenda Buckley-Hughes, Professor Kimberly Schmidt, and alumnus Dave Hunter, offers a musical, traditional play and a Nowhere Near Broadway production each fall and spring semester.
-In recent years, the theater program has produced Shakespeare performances and such plays as Steel Magnolias, Alice in Wonderland, The Wizard of Oz, and coming October 2011, Children of Eden."
+The Judson University Theater Program offers a musical, a traditional play and a Nowhere Near Broadway production each fall and spring semester.
+In recent years, the theater program has produced Shakespeare performances and such plays as Steel Magnolias, Alice in Wonderland, The Wizard of Oz, Children of Eden, Newsies.

 Off-Stage Improv is a student-led, school-approved group that performs once a month.

 The Music Department at Judson University offers degrees in professional music performance, music education, music ministry, and most recently, music business and entrepreneurship.
 The university has a variety of performing musical groups including symphonic and orchestral bands, choral groups and ensembles.